Pravez/ColoringWorld/README.md

 * kill the elements with falling platforms

 ##### TO DO :
+- Concerning the collision detection
+    - When a color platform disappears it is always in contact, maybe do something with the groups ? dunno
+    - Always a problem with the wall, let's see on worldmanifold and points of contact

 - improve the enemies' move
 - check the enemies' jump
 - check the jump detection of jumping enemies
-- check the jump and collisions mechanic of dynamic bodies

 # Version 0.2 released :